scionassociation/scion-dp_I-D/draft-dekater-scion-dataplane.md

 ### Intra-Domain Forwarding Process

 The full forwarding process for a packet transiting an intermediate AS consists of the following steps.

-**Note:** In this context, a border router is called an **ingress** border router when it refers to an entrance border router to an AS, as seen from the direction of travel of the SCION packet.
-A border router is called **egress** border router when it refers to an exit border router of an AS, as seen from the direction of travel of the SCION packet.

 1. The AS's SCION ingress router receives a SCION packet from the neighboring AS.
 2. The SCION router parses, validates, and authenticates the SCION header.